 Don’t fret.
 We compiled 10 tips to help your children ace their PSLE Chinese exam.
 You may apply some of these methods when helping them study for other exams aside from PSLE oral Chinese.

 Before I share, I would just like to clarify that the ‘acing’ here refers to scoring a distinction for the subject and this article is probably more directed at advising your child on how to manage examinations.

 Without health, we can forget about everything else.
-So, keep our children healthy by letting them eat right, giving them sufficient rest and exercise.
+So, keep our children healthy by letting them eat right, and giving them sufficient rest and exercise.
 To ace their PSLE Chinese exam, they need a clear head.

 Parents’ greatest challenge nowadays would probably be that their children hate Chinese.

 As a teacher, I have long accepted this but would often explain to my students that hating or liking something doesn’t affect the amount of effort they would put in.
 The key word is “Responsibility”, we would do our best if it is our responsibility.